Events help you answer questions such as:

 - CPE is calculated per source and only where both cost and the specific event count are available.

 - In a report that is not broken down by source, the CPE does NOT follow the formula of (Total Cost / Total Event Count).
-Instead, Singular only takes into account the CPEs for the sources that have an event count and a cost - giving a weighted average.
-Otherwise, the aggregated CPE may be heavily skewed by zero-cost organic installs and/or networks that aren't driving the specific event.
+Instead, Singular only takes into account the CPEs for the sources that have an event count and a cost - excluding any rows that would skew the CPE calculation.
+Without this, the aggregated CPE may be heavily skewed by zero-cost organic installs and/or networks that aren't driving the specific event.

 Check the Event Conversion Rate checkbox to have Singular add a metric that calculates the conversion rate from installs to your event.
 This is useful if you are optimizing your campaigns toward a certain event.